iAvoe/Data-structures-and-algorithms-review/Data structs & algos review - Writing methods.md

 }
 ```

-### Write code under the main method to test your contains method——a LinkedList of String: John, Mary, Jasmine, Nahren, Ishwar, and searching for “Jasmine” (should return true) and “Stephen” (should return false).
+### Write a test under the main method

+#### A LinkedList of String: John, Mary, Jasmine, Nahren, Ishwar, and searching for “Jasmine” (should return true) and “Stephen” (should return false).

 ```
 public static void main(String[] args) {